-MacDonald Highlands encourages single-story production structures to maintain lower roof lines, generally a 20-foot height measured as the vertical distance in feet between finish floor elevation and the highest roof peak, although certain production single-story home models may exceed 20 feet in height, dependent upon architectural style and design.
+MacDonald Highlands encourages single-story production structures to maintain lower roof lines, generally a 20 foot height measured as the vertical distance in feet between finish floor elevation and the highest roof peak, although certain production single-story home models may exceed 20 feet in height, dependent upon architectural style and design.

-Those Residences that obtain an approved 2-story element may not exceed a height of 35 feet measured as the vertical distance in feet between finish floor elevation to the highest roof peak unless otherwise approved by COH and the DRC.
+Those Residences that obtain an approved 2-story element may not exceed a height of 35 feet measured as the vertical distance in feet between finish floor elevation to the highest roof peak.

 4.B.4.4.b Massing: The proper massing of Desert Elegance architecture will reduce the visual scale of a large structure, and create building texture, which helps blend the residence with the surrounding natural environment.